zio/zio/docs/contributing-to-zio-ecosystem-projects.md

 module.exports = sidebars;
 ```

 To introduce a new section, simply append a new object to the `items` array.
-Set the `type` field to `category`, the `label` field to the desired section name, the `link` field to the main page's ID that corresponds to the section, and finally, populate the items field with a list of pages to be included in that section:
+Set the `type` field to `category`, the `label` field to the desired section name, the `link` field to the main page's ID corresponding to the section, and finally, populate the `items` field with a list of pages to be included in that section:

 ```js
 const sidebars = {